Henkedanne/portfolio/README.md

-# gulp-starter
+# Henrik Danielssons portfolio

- A gulp boilerplate
+This is my portfolio.
+I'm using the boilerplate that I built.

 ## Instructions
 ### Installation